 Recorded images are only used for the purposes of road safety, product safety and technical trialling as well as further development of automated driving functions.
 ZF Friedrichshafen AG has no interest in identifying persons or vehicle registration plates recorded incidentally.
 We process personal data in compliance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
 The legal basis for the data processing is the legitimate interest of ZF Friedrichshafen AG for the purposes stated above (Article 6 para.
 1f.
 GDPR).

 A broadest-possible range of different traffic situations is necessary for verification tests of automated driving functions.
-The basic routes are primarily:

 Project-specific recordings based on customer requests are in general globally possible.

 ZF will not retain your personal data for longer than is allowed under the applicable data protection laws and regulations or for longer than is justified for the purposes for which it was originally collected.
 As a basic principle, the data collected will be stored for the duration of the research and/or development projects.

 ZF has implemented appropriate technical and organizational measures to ensure an appropriate security level for the risk.

 The corresponding risk analysis contains an analysis of the risk of infringing against the rights of individuals concerned, the costs for implementation as well as the type, extent, context and purposes of the data processing.